TACC/demonspawn/readme.md

 The keyword `suite` triggers the execution of a benchmark suite.
 Thus, you can have multiple suites in one configuration file.
 Each is invoked with the current value of all macros, so you can redefine macros between suite invocations.
 See the example above, which uses different node and process counts for the point-to-point and collective tests.

+### File structure

+Demonspawn generates output:

-A log file will be created in the current directory.
+* A single log file for the full configuration will be created in the current directory.
 It is identifiable by having the current date in the name.

-The python script stays active until all submitted SLURM jobs have finished.
-This is strictly necessary only for handling regression tests after the jobs have finished, but the python script also handles proper closing of files.
-Thus it is a good idea to

-    nohup python3 spawn.py myconf.txt &

-Let's talk about the configuration file, which drives everything.
+* An output directory is generated based on the `outputdir` key.
+This will contain subdirectories `scripts` and `output` with the SLURM scripts and their standard out/err respectively.
+* If you do regression, the output directory will also contain a single regression file.

 ## SLURM macros